gtache/intellij-lsp/README.md

+## Currently on hold due to COVID-19 related issues
 # intellij-lsp
 Plugin adding support for Language Server Protocol for IntelliJ since version 2018.2
 This plugin should be compatible with any JetBrains IDE (tested successfully on IntelliJ, PyCharm and CLion)